mgoldstein/takepart/app/src/TakePart/DigitalData/README.md

       primaryTopic: "",         // The primary topic of the page.

-      secondaryTopics: [""],    // The secondary topics of the page in order of relevance.
+      topics: [""],             // All topics of the page in order of relevance.

       series: "",               // The content series of the page.

-      campaign: ""              // The film or digital campaign to which the page belongs.
+      campaign: "",             // The film or digital campaign to which the page belongs.

+      freeTags: [""]            // The free tags of the page.

     }